pforret/jekyll.forret.com/_posts/2006/2006-03-09-google-buys-writely.md

   - Google
   - Web2.0
 ---
 Google has just confirmed to have bought <a href="http://www.upstartle.com/" target="_blank">Upstartle</a>, the creators of [Writely](http://www.writely.com) ([Writely Blog](http://writely.blogspot.com/2006/03/google-yep-google.html)/[GoogleBlog](http://googleblog.blogspot.com/2006/03/writely-so.html) via [Om Malik](http://gigaom.com/2006/03/08/google-writely-in-talks)).
-Apart from being good news for the founders of Upstartle, this also indicates Google&#8217;s determination to make the fat client history and allow users to do all their business through on-line services.
+Apart from being good news for the founders of Upstartle, this also indicates Google's determination to make the fat client history and allow users to do all their business through on-line services.

 > Now buying Writely is in line with Google thinking of using browser for everything.
 I mean an online word processor, and online excel spread sheet make a lot more sense than making people switch to OpenOffice.
 > [Om Malik](http://gigaom.com/2006/03/08/google-writely-in-talks)